Alisa Camplin

-Alisa Peta Camplin, (born 10 November 1974) is an Australian former aerial skier who won gold at the 2002 Winter Olympics, the second ever winter Olympic gold medal for Australia.
+Alisa Peta Camplin-Warner (born 10 November 1974) is an Australian former aerial skier who won gold at the 2002 Winter Olympics, the second ever winter Olympic gold medal for Australia.
 At the 2006 Winter Olympics, Camplin finished third to receive a bronze medal.
 She is the first Australian skier to win medals at consecutive Winter Olympics, making her one of Australia's best skiers.

 Background

-Camplin is an ex-gymnast, standing at 157 cm tall.
+Camplin is a former gymnast, standing at 157 cm tall.
 She was educated in Melbourne at the Methodist Ladies' College and has a bachelor's degree in information technology from Swinburne University of Technology.
 As a teenager, Alisa was an accomplished sailor, winning two Australian National Titles in the Hobie Cat catamaran class.
 Inspired by the example of three-time Olympian Kirstie Marshall, Camplin approached the Olympic Winter Institute of Australia in 1994 to see the possibilities of becoming an aerial skier.
 She was new to skiing, and even in Salt Lake she trampled on her victory flowers when she fell over during the trip to the winner's news conference.

 Before the 2002 Winter Olympics, none of the dozen top 10 results she had made on the World Cup circuit included a victory, and compatriot Jacqui Cooper was viewed as the favourite for the aerials event.
 While most athletes use flags to mark the start of their jumps, Alisa used a wooden spoon.
 The rationale was that early in her career, confusion was caused by both Alisa and Jacqui using Australian flags to mark their starts, but in Australia a wooden spoon is a metaphorical prize for people or teams coming last in their sporting event.

 Salt Lake City 2002

 Alisa competed at the Olympics against doctors' advice—she had injured herself after being caught by a headwind in training a few weeks before.
 At the time, she was told she had bone bruising, it was not until she was examined by doctors in Salt Lake that she discovered both her ankles were fractured.
 The doctors were amazed that she was walking, let alone planning to jump.

 Jacqui Cooper injured her knee in practice a week before the games.
-Alisa was so nervous she did not eat dinner the night before the final.
+Camplin was so nervous she did not eat dinner the night before the final.
 Camplin performed a pair of triple-twisting, double backflip jumps to win the event.

 Her family had been told to stay home by the athlete because she did not want distractions in the crowd, but her mother and younger sister Georgina defied her, watching her from behind a large Australian flag.

-Camplin's gold was celebrated by Australia Post issuing a 45-cent stamp of her.
+Camplin's gold was celebrated by Australia Post issuing a 45 cent stamp of her.
 Her stamp was issued on 22 February, four days after her victory.
 She received A$20,000 for the use of her image.
 Camplin was delighted, saying "For us to be put in with the summer Olympians who had their stamps and the previous 39 sporting legends who’ve had their stamps is amazing."